 The BID community includes the city’s largest stores, luxury and independent brands including:

-& Other Stories, Adidas, Agent Provocateur, Aldi, All Saints, American Apparel, Apple, Argos, Barbour, Belstaff, Boodles, Boots, Burberry, Camper, Cath Kidston, Clarks Shoes, Clas Ohlson, Debenhams, Diesel, Disney Store, DKNY, Dorothy Perkins, Fat Face, Gap, H&M, Harvey Nichols, Henri Lloyd, Hobbs, Hollister, House of Fraser, Hugo Boss, Jack Wills, Jaeger, Jones Bootmakers, Karen Millen, Knickerbox, Kurt Geiger, Lego, Levis, LK Bennett, L’Occitane, McDonalds, Mango, Marks and Spencer, Miss Selfridge, Molton Brown, Monsoon, New Look, Next, Nike, Oasis, Paperchase, Patisserie Valerie, Pizza Hut, Pret a Manger, Pretty Green, Primark, Reiss, River Island, Russel & Bromley, Ryman, Selfridges, Space NK, Specsavers, STA Travel, Superdrug, Superdry, Swarovski, Swatch, Ted Baker, The Body Shop, The Carphone Warehouse, The Pen Shop, The White Company, Thomas Cook, Thomas Pink, Thorntons, TK Maxx, TM Lewin, Tommy Hilfiger, Topman, Topshop, Trevor Sorbie, Ugg, Urban Outfitters, Vidal Sassoon, Virgin Money, Vision Express, Warehouse, Waterstones, WH Smith, Whittards, Yo Sushi, Zara.
+& Other Stories, Adidas, Aldi, All Saints, Apple, Argos, Barbour, Barclays, Belstaff, Boodles, Boots, Burberry, Cath Kidston, Clarks Shoes, Clas Ohlson, Colette, Debenhams, Diesel, Disney Store, DKNY, Dorothy Perkins, Fat Face, French Connection, GAP, Grafene, H&M, Harvey Nichols, Hobbs, Hollister, House of Fraser, Hugo Boss, Il Gato Negro, Jack Wills, Jamie’s Italian, Jigsaw, Jones Bootmakers, Karen Millen, Kurt Geiger, Lego, Levis, Lunya, L’Occitane, Lloyds, McDonald’s, Marks and Spencer, Miss Selfridge, Molton Brown, Monki, New Look, Next, Nationwide, Oasis, O2, Paperchase, Paul Smith, Patisserie Valerie, Pizza Hut, Pret a Manger, Pretty Green, Primark, Ralph Lauren, Reiss, River Island, Rosso, Russel & Bromley, Ryman, Selfridges, Space NK, Specsavers, STA Travel, Starbucks, Superdrug, Superdry, Swarovski, Swatch, Ted Baker, The Body Shop, The Carphone Warehouse, The Victorian Chop House Company, The White Company, Thomas Cook, Thorntons, TK Maxx, TM Lewin, Topman, Topshop, Trevor Sorbie, Ugg, Urban Outfitters, Vidal Sassoon, Virgin Money, Vision Express, Waterstones, WH Smith, Whittards, Yo Sushi, Zara.